-Socorro Beach (Playa el Socorro) located to the west of Puerto de la Cruz is a widely known surfing location on Tenerife, and a decent spot for photographing waves.
-The beach is quite popular with the locals, so parking could potentially be an issue on a hot summer day, but on a windy weekend in February it wasn’t a problem at all.
+Socorro Beach (Playa el Socorro) to the west of Puerto de la Cruz is a widely known surfing location.
+It is also a decent spot for wave photography in Tenerife.
+The beach is quite popular with the locals, so parking could potentially be an issue on a hot summer day.
+On a windy weekend in February, it wasn’t a problem at all.

-The crescent shape of Socorro Beach makes it easy to try different angles on the waves and the rocky outcrops on either side of the sandy area are perfect for getting closer to the action (though I would advice against venturing there on a stormy day).
-Getting a good shot from Socorro Beach can be rather difficult, however, as the waves are breaking somewhat far from the shore and you definitely need a long enough lens to capture the details.
-As I arrived I also discovered that local police has restricted access to the beach due to unsafe weather conditions, so I was limited to shooting from the parking lot.
+The crescent shape of Socorro Beach makes it easy to try different angles on the waves.
+The rocky outcrops on either side of the sandy area are perfect for getting closer to the action (though I would advise against venturing there on a stormy day).
+Getting a good shot from Socorro Beach can be rather difficult, however.
+The waves are breaking somewhat far from the shore.
+You definitely need a long enough lens to capture the details.
+As I arrived I also discovered that local police have restricted access to the beach due to unsafe weather conditions, so I was limited to shooting from the parking lot.
 It is still doable, but obviously not ideal.

 On a more positive side, I found Socorro Beach to be a promising spot for

 Bajamar is a small quiet town on the northern coast of Tenerife that I learned about it by pure chance.
-A friend of mine living on the island recommended it when I mentioned my desire to photograph waves.
+A friend of mine living on the island recommended it when I mentioned my desire to do some wave photography in Tenerife.
 I decided to check it out on a whim and showed up with no preparation or even idea about the place whatsoever.
 Yet amazingly, it is Bajamar where I got some of the most impressive shots.

 There is a wide promenade along the coast in Bajamar and that is the place to be on a windy day with high swell.
 If waves are large elsewhere, be sure that they will be absolutely massive in Bajamar.
 The best spot with most of the action in my opinion is right next to the town lighthouse.
 Huge waves breaking next to a seemingly tiny building make for some insane splashes and amazing images.
 Honestly, I have never seen the ocean crashing as ferociously against the shore in my life as it did at Bajamar lighthouse.

-Finding parking in Bajamar could be a real problem as a lot of people come to the coastal walkway to admire the raw force of nature in action.
-I had to drive a couple circles before eventually finding a space at the outskirts of the town and walking back to the center for 15 minutes, so plan some additional time for that.
+Finding parking in Bajamar could be a real problem.
+A lot of people come to the coastal walkway to admire the raw force of nature in action.
+I had to drive a couple of circles before eventually finding a space on the outskirts of the town.
+Walking back to the center took another 15 minutes, so plan some additional time for that.